Ruth Suckow: Literary career

-Marriage and travels
+Marriage, travels, and political work

 In 1929, Suckow married Ferner Nuhn of Cedar Falls, Iowa.
 After their marriage, the couple lived in various parts of the United States, from Santa Fe, New Mexico, to rural New England.
 In the mid-1930s, they spent two years in Washington, D.C., where Nuhn worked on various forms of editing and writing for the U.S. Department of Agriculture, which was then under the direction of fellow Iowan Henry A. Wallace.
 Suckow served on President Franklin Roosevelt's Farm Tenancy Commission during the Depression.
 From 1937 to 1947, the couple lived in Cedar Falls, where Nuhn managed some family business interests.

 In 1943, Suckow established contacts with the conscientious objectors to World War II.
 She had found World War I profoundly disturbing and her relationship with her father had been damaged by his activities supporting the war.
 In 1944, she traveled to the West Coast to visit six Civilian Public Service camps and one mental hospital.
 She spoke on writing and literature, read manuscripts, and encouraged young men.
 At the camp in Waldport, Oregon, she met the poet William Everson and continued to correspond with him for several years after the war.

 Retirement and death

 In the late 1940s, Suckow and Nuhn left Cedar Falls for health reasons: Suckow had arthritis and Nuhn suffered from hay fever.
 They moved to Tucson, Arizona, and later to their final home in Claremont, California, where they were active in the Religious Society of Friends (Quakers).

-Little came from Suckow's pen in the 1940s and 1950s.
-In 1952, Rinehart published Some Others and Myself, seven short stories and a remarkable spiritual memoir.
+Suckow did little writing in the 1940s and 1950s.
+In 1952, Rinehart published Some Others and Myself, seven short stories and a spiritual memoir.
 In 1959, Viking Press brought out The John Wood Case, her last novel, which concerned an embezzlement case in a church.
 Suckow died in 1960 at her home in Claremont, California, and is interred in Greenwood Cemetery in Cedar Falls, Iowa.